-- Implementation of an integrated Customs Management System (iCMS) to replace Simba 2005 System.
+- Embarking on the Implementation of a new integrated Customs Management System (iCMS) to replace Simba 2005 System.

-- Strengthening enforcement activities and promoting trade facilitation through construction of One Stop Border Posts (OSBP) at key points of entry as well as creation of a Border Management Unit.
+- Strengthening enforcement by overseeing the construction of One Stop Border Posts (OSBP) at key points of entry as well as creation of a Border Management Division.

 - Enhancing cargo clearance by participating in the implementation of the Kenya National Electronic Single Window System initiative meant to improve the clearance process at the port through easier interaction between importers and relevant Government agencies.

-- Enhancing uniformity in commodity valuation by implementation of Phase II of a Valuation Database.
+- Enhancing uniformity in commodity valuation by finalizing implementation of Phase II of a Valuation Database.